| ICON

 |

-| Application
+Application

 Program Capabilities |

-- Structured with four program
+Structured with

-execution loops.
-The scan timing for each loop can be
+four program execution loops.
+The scan timing for

-- Each loop is further
+Each loop is further partitioned

-inserted the necessary data acquisition and control
+into modules.
+Each module contains data acquisition and control

 instructions to program the desired task.